Curator’s statement

 Things to do in Reykjavik, Iceland

-• When in Reykjavik, you must visit a public bath (and preferably more than one).
+When in Reykjavik, you must visit a public bath (and preferably more than one).
 These bathhouses are a fixture of Icelandic culture.
-Many offering extensive facilities with indoor and outdoor geothermally heated mineral water soaking pools as well as lap pools.
-There are three major ones in the city center: Sundhöll, where you can take in views of Hallgrimskirkja while soaking in the rooftop hot tub.
-Laugardalslaug in the eastern part of the city near the botanical gardens and zoo.
-And Vesturbaejarlaug to the west, known for its hot tubs, sauna and steam bath.
+Many offer extensive facilities with indoor and outdoor geothermally heated mineral water soaking pools as well as lap pools.
+There are three major ones in the city center: At Sundhöll, you can take in views of Hallgrimskirkja while soaking in the rooftop hot tub.
+Laugardalslaug is in the eastern part of the city near the botanical gardens and zoo.
+And Vesturbaejarlaug to the west is known for its hot tubs, sauna and steam bath.
 Also check out Nautholsvik geothermal beach on the south side of the Reykjavik peninsula.
-Hot water from Lagoon mixes with the cold seawater to create a more comfortable swimming temperature, and there’s also a natural geothermal hot tub.
+Hot water from the lagoon mixes with the cold seawater to create a more comfortable bathing temperature, and there's also a natural geothermal hot tub.

 Day trips:

-• Thingvellir National Park: This UNESCO World Heritage Site.
-Here you can see the Continental Divide between the North American and Eurasian Tectonic Plates, which is less than an hour’s drive from Reykjavik.
+Thingvellir National Park: Hot water from the lagoon mixes with the cold seawater to create a more comfortable bathing temperature, and there's also a natural geothermal hot tub.
 This is a site of political as well as geological significance: The Icelandic parliament was formed in this spot more than a thousand years ago.
-See Thingvallavatn, Iceland’s largest natural lake, and depending on the weather, you can even snorkel or dive in the crystal-clear waters of Silfra Fissure.
-The only place in the world where you can go snorkeling or diving between two tectonic plates.
+See Thingvallatn, Iceland's largest natural lake.
+Depending on the weather, you can even snorkel or dive in the crystal-clear waters of Silfra Fissure, the only place in the world where you can go snorkeling and diving between two tectonic plates.
 Along the way, stop at the Halldor Laxness Museum, a tribute to the Nobel Prize-winning Icelandic author located in his former home.

-• Visit the Blue Lagoon: Although this attraction is man-made, with the heated water coming from a nearby geothermal power plant, it’s still downright magical.
-Mineral-rich waters have restorative qualities no less powerful.
+Visit the Blue Lagoon: Although this attraction is man-made, with the heated water coming from a nearby geothermal power plant, it's still downright magical, and its mineral-rich waters have restorative qualities no less powerful.
 If time allows, spend a night or two at the on-site spa hotel instead of taking a day trip.
 The cafe offers delicious food, and you’ll be able to spend more time appreciating the vibrant blue waters and their volcanic surroundings.
 Plus, you’ll have a short trip to the airport when it’s time to fly out, and you’ll feel extra relaxed for your flight home.

 Places to eat & drink in Reykjavik, Iceland

-• In the evening, many of Reykjavik’s hotels have bars where you can grab a drink in a stylish setting.
+In the evening, many of Reykjavik’s hotels have bars where you can grab a drink in a stylish setting.
 Head over to Kex Hostel for drinks, food, a happening scene and insanely beautiful water views.
 The Roof at the Reykjavik Edition boasts panoramic mountain and ocean views from a seventh-floor terrace.
-Kastrup offers a range of mörrebröd open-faced sandwiches (including curry herring, duck confit, and grilled cauliflower).
-Plus bar snacks and a bistro menu in the same streamlined contemporary vibe as the surrounding 101 Hotel.
-At Telebar at the Iceland Parliament Hotel, you can sip cocktails while admiring modern Icelandic artwork in the former headquarters of the Icelandic Telecommunications company.
-Come on Thursday for live jazz.
+Kastrup offers a range of smörrebröd open-faced sandwiches (including curry herring, duck confit and grilled cauliflower), plus bar snacks and a bistro menu in the same streamlined contemporary vibe as the surrounding 101 Hotel.
+At Telebar at the Iceland Parliament Hotel, you can sip cocktails while admiring modern Icelandic artwork in the former headquarters of the Icelandic Telecommunication Company.
+(Come on Thursday for live jazz.).
 Cocktail connoisseurs will want to be sure to head to Slippbarinn, where everything served on site is distilled from scratch (located in the Hotel Reykjavik Marina).

 Travel Advisor